emrbaykal/HPE-AI-Solution/mlde-k8-cluster.md

      ***a.
 Turn Off Swap:***

-     * You MUST disable swap in order for the kubelet to work properly.
+     * You MUST disable swap in order for the kubelet to work properly.< br / >

      ```bash
      sudo swapoff /swapfile